lundegaard/react-union.org/content/docs/scripts/polyfilling.md

 order: 9
 ---

 In the past the `@babel/polyfills` was used, but it became obsolete.
-It is necessary to manually import the polyfills if needed.
+It's necessary to manually import the polyfills if needed.
 For this case we have created package `react-union-polyfills`.

 ##Usage

-To use stable polyfills, just import `importPolyfills` function from `react-union-polyfills` in root package
+To use stable polyfills, import `importPolyfills` function from `react-union-polyfills` in root package

 ```js
 import { importPolyfills } from 'react-union-polyfills';